How to find the best country for your child’s higher education?

 Universities play a significant role in creating a holistic community for international students by organizing cultural events and sessions where students can get to know each other.

-For instance, top universities in USA, UK, and Canada celebrate popular Hindu festivals like Diwali and Holi.
+For instance, top universities in the USA, UK, and Canada celebrate popular Hindu festivals like Diwali and Holi.
 While universities in Russia serve Indian food in their canteen to help students acclimatize to the space.

 Always search for countries, universities, and campuses that can help your child adjust nicely.